Lease agreements in public housing

 Difficulties meeting the conditions

 If you're having problems meeting any of the conditions of your lease agreement you should contact Housing SA as soon as possible.
-Housing SA will try to help you rectify the issue.
+They will try to help you fix the problem.
 This could include:

 - connecting you with organisations and services who can help you resolve the issue